Falkenhof

 The castle is now used by a privately run falconry with a Museum of Hunting and Falconry; falconry demonstrations are held in the castle courtyard.

-Further information you can get on
+Further information you will find here: